dli1/dli1.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hi, my name is Dan Li.
-Dan Li is a data scientist in the Data Science group in Elsevier.
-She is responsible for conducting research regarding Information Retrieval and Natural Language Processing, and developing and applying models for the information services of Elsevier.
-Before that, she was doing her PhD and postdoc and the University of Amsterdam, and her research topics was "Evaluation and Optimization of Information Retrieval".
+Currently I'm a data scientist in the Data Science group in Elsevier.
+I'm responsible for doing research in IR and NLP and applying those models in Elsevier's information services.

+I did my PhD in IRLAB with Prof. Evangelos Kanoulas and Prof. Maarten de Rijke at the University of Amsterdam from 2016 to 2020.
+My research topics was Evaluation and Optimization of Information Retrieval.
+I studied a fundamental way of constructing and utilizing test collections in information retrieval in an effective, efficient and reliable manner.

+I received my M.A. degree in Computational Linguistics and B.Sc degree in Mathematics at Dalian University of Technology in 2016 and 2011.

+My hometown is in Inner Mongolia (China).
+I love dancing (zumba).
+I'm a big language fan.
+I speak Chinese and English as daily and working language.
+I also speak Japanese and Thai for fun.

 {style="text-align: justify;"}